ros-controls/ros2_controllers/doc/mobile_robot_kinematics.rst

   \phi = \arctan\left(\frac{l w_{b,z}}{v_{b,x}} \right)

-For the rear wheel drive, the velocity of the rear wheel is the second input of the robot:
+For the rear-wheel drive, the velocity of the rear wheel is the second input of the robot:

 .. math::
   v_{rear} = v_{b,x}

-For the front wheel drive, the velocity of the front wheel is the second input of the robot:
+For the front-wheel drive, the velocity of the front wheel is the second input of the robot:

 .. math::
   v_{front} = \frac{v_{b,x}}{\cos(\phi)}

 **Odometry**

-We have to distinguish between two cases: Encoders on the rear or on the front wheel.
+We have to distinguish between two cases: Encoders on the rear wheel or on the front wheel.

 For the rear wheel case: